liqd/adhocracy3/docs/source/api/deletion.rst

   frontend can override this by adding the parameter *include=deleted|hidden|all* to the GET request, just as in search queries.
-  Anybody can view deleted resources in this way, and managers (those with *canhide* permission) can view hidden resources in these ways.
+  Anybody can view deleted resources in this way, and managers (those with *hide_resource* permission) can view hidden resources in these ways.
 Those without this permission will still get a *410 Gone* if the resource is hidden.
 * The body of the *410 Gone* is a small JSON document that explains why the